India’s Energy Transition: The Role of Green Hydrogen

 Future Potential in Decarbonizing Industries

-• Steel Industry: Replacing coal-based processes with hydrogen-based direct reduction methods.
+• Steel Industry: Shifting coal-based direct reduction processes to hydrogen-based direct reduction processes.

-• Transportation: Expanding fuel cell electric vehicles (FCEVs) and hydrogen-powered buses and trucks.
+• Transportation: Increased development of fuel cell electric vehicles (FCEVs) and hydrogen-fueled buses and trucks.

-• Power Sector: Integrating hydrogen into renewable energy storage and grid balancing.
+• Power Sector: Bouncing hydrogen into renewable energy storage and grid stabilization.

-• Chemical Industry: Using hydrogen as a feedstock for ammonia and methanol production.
+• Chemical Industry: Utilization of hydrogen as a feedstock to produce ammonia and methanol.

 Challenges & Roadblocks